chxrie/Art-and-Design-Portfolio/Table_of_Contents.md

 # Art-and-Design-Portfolio

-# VIEW IN RAW MODE FOR FORMATTING
+# PLEASE VIEW IN RAW MODE FOR FORMATTING

   ====================================